-If your computer has a network port, plug one end of a network cable into the network port on your computer, and the other end into a port on your router (refer to the image below.)
+Plug one end of a network cable into the network port on your computer, and the other end into a port on your router.
+(Refer to the image below.)
 Then, you'll be ready to get online.

 Connecting to a cellular network